 At power-up, the UE does not have information for SNPN selection and therefore performs normal PLMN selection, registers and establishes a PDU Session using normal procedures.
 The UE subscription corresponding to the USIM profile contains a default Subscribed S-NSSAI and a default DNN that are appropriate to reach the Provisioning Server; consequently a PDU Session that provides access to the Provisioning Server is established without the UE having to indicate any NSSAI or DNN information.

 The UE connects to the Provisioning Server through the established PDU Session.
-The HPLMN provides the GPSI of the UE subscription to the Provisioning Server e.g. using header enrichment (see TS 29.244 [31]).
+The HPLMN provides the GPSI of the UE subscription to the Provisioning Server using secondary authorization/authentication.
 Upon establishment of connectivity to the Provisioning Server, the UE is provisioned with NPN credentials (for the SNPN that will own the UE's subscription) and additional configuration data.
 Then the UE deregisters from the PLMN and, using the information acquired during UE onboarding, performs a new network selection and registers using the provisioned NPN credentials with the SNPN owning the UE's subscription.

 6.39.3 Procedures